Re-Gathering & Opening Plan (as of 2.22.2021)

 When will we all be able to gather together for worship in a normal fashion?

 The Re-Gathering Team anticipates that even when we do re-open for in-person worship, it will not be “business as usual”.
 We will need to continue to observe physical distancing, wear masks, etc and the allowed attendance will be reduced.
 Additionally, we will recommend that persons at high risk for COVID continue to worship remotely via live stream.
 Any decisions on reducing these restrictions will be based on continued, improving COVID metrics.

 When will we be able to return to worship in the sanctuary?

-“When” will be determined by Session .
+“When” will be determined by Session.
 The Re-Gathering team is providing data and proposals to assist the Session in making its decision.
-Session has already approved Phase A guidelines which permitted staff to return and limited outdoor meetings.
-A look at the weekly church calendar on our web site shows how many different groups and ministries are meeting using the outside of our campus and via zoom.
+Session has already approved Phase A guidelines which permitted staff to return as well as limited indoor and outdoor meetings.
+A look at the weekly church calendar on our website shows how many different groups and ministries are meeting using the outside of our campus, limited indoor meetings, and via zoom.
 Session has already approved Phase B guidelines that cover returning to worship in the sanctuary including safety protocols, cleaning and disinfection when the time is right.
-The Re-Gathering team will be making a proposal at the October Session meeting for small meetings inside, using designated rooms and safety precautions.

 What does the Re-Gathering Team see in the current COVID metrics and other factors affecting our return to worship?